Tennessee OSHA Training

 Further Reading and Resources

-- See TOSHA website for more information on it
+- See TOSHA's website for more information on workplace safety

-- See SHARP's website for more information on it
+- See SHARP's website for more information on the program

-- For more details on illnesses and injuries related to the workplace, see TOSHA's reports
+- For more details on illnesses and injuries related to the workplace, see online statistics from the Department of Labor and Workforce Development

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.